crim-dev/mrs/README.md

 # mrs

-A simple math displaying library to be used alongside SDL2.
+A simple math displaying library to be used alongside Rust SDL2.

 Use it for whatever